sjb8100/Raspberry-Pi/GLES2_Model/README.md

 >
 So we continue to beat up the GL pipe inside the VC4 directly.
 Now I have added sdCard with FAT32 support and code to load a lightwave OBJ 3D mesh file.
 The DiskImg directory has a subdirectory \\SpaceCraft\\Runner which contains our model spacecraft.obj

 The Model loader does 2 passes, first to determine the vetex and face count.
 From that it makes a GPU memory allocation and on the second pass stores all the vertex data.
 Finally we build a simple matrix scaffold to rotate the model.
-The we render a frame, rotate the model, render a frame etc over and over.
+Then we render a frame, rotate the model, render a frame etc over and over.
 Again I have not worried about double buffering which will probably be in next version.

 Now we are starting to get something that ressembles a real OpenGL system and it's time to turn attention to the shaders.